 There is a way when you first approach the Abbey, your mind cannot comprehend how such a 'rock' could last over the centuries.
 Perhaps that is why it is called by many, the 8th Wonder of the World.

-It sits in the bay -- The Baie du Mont St Michel -- an area of French coastline that is the waters of the Englisih Channel.
-Terrific storms, gale force winds, roar through here.
+It sits in The Baie du Mont St Michel -- an area of French coastline that is alongside the waters of the English Channel.
+Terrific storms and gale force winds roar through here.
 The tides are some of the highest in the world.

 Others like to 'pilgrimage' across the sands from the continent -- this is available with a guide who knows the waters and the shifting sands.

-We provide you a list of recommended B&B and hotel accommodations to choose from for your stay here at Mont St Michel, and will give you a list of great restaurants you might enjoy, from a fresh and delicious crepe and galette restaurant packed with locals to fine chateau dining 20 minutes away.
+We provide you a list of recommended B&B and hotel accommodations to choose from for your 'stay in the baie' and will give you a list of great restaurants you might enjoy, from a fresh and delicious crepe and galette restaurant packed with locals to fine chateau dining just 20 minutes away.

 On Day 2, wake up fresh in the morning to a full breakfast, and then spend a day on ‘the rock’ taking in the stunning World Heritage Site of Mont St Michel … or perhaps a walk along the polders of the baie … perhaps a guided pilgrimage tour across the sands.
 All of these possibilities are provided to you.